coralproject/talk/README.md

 - MongoDB >=3.6 running on `127.0.0.1:27017`
 - Redis >=3.2 running on `127.0.0.1:6379`

-If you don't already have these databases running, you can run the following assuming you have Docker installed on your local machine:
+If you don't already have these databases running, you can execute the following assuming you have Docker installed on your local machine:

 ```bash